-Novembers are generally mild, though not hot, with a mean daytime maximum temperature of 20°C at Luqa Airport and a mean minimum of 14°C overnight.
 Temperatures in excess of 25°C are occasionally recorded when a burst of southerly winds brings hot air up from northern Africa, but temperatures in excess of 30°C do not occur in November.
-The hot, dry and dusty sinoco wind occasionally crops up during October.

 Things to do

-There are many good historical sites of interest in Malta that are worth a visit.
-St. John’s Co-Cathedral at St. John Street, Valletta boasts spectacular architecture inside the main area of worship, and is open from 09:30 to 16:30 on Mondays to Fridays and 09:30 to 12:30 on Saturdays.
-The church has a number of tapestries and there is a book shop that also sells souvenirs for tourists.
-Photography is permitted provided that no flash is used.
+There are loads of interesting historical sites in Malta that are worth a visit.
+St. John’s Co-Cathedral at St. John Street, Valletta boasts spectacular architecture inside the main area of worship.
+This church is open from 9:30am to 4:30pm on Mondays to Fridays and 9:30am to 12:30pm on Saturdays.
+The church has a number of tapestries to admire and there is a book shop that also sells souvenirs.
+Photography is permitted, provided that no flash is used.
 The Oratory is recommended for a visit, which includes two works by the artist Caravaggio.

-Mdina Old City boasts good views of the surrounding area, and a wide range of old, attractive buildings and souvenir shops.
-There is a cathedral inside the main square, and the Mdina Dungeons and the National History Museum of Malta are located inside the city.
-To get the most out of visiting Mdina Old City, a guided tour is recommended, or The Mdina Experience, which is an audiovisional show, which give a good account of the history of the place.
+Mdina Old City boasts spectacular views over the surrounding area, as well as a wide variety of old, attractive buildings and souvenir shops.
+There is a cathedral inside the main square and the Mdina Dungeons and the National History Museum of Malta are also located inside the city.
+To get the most out of visiting Mdina Old City, a guided tour is recommended.
+The Mdina Experience – an audio-visual show – is also worthy of note for those who want to learn more about the history of the place.

-The Point at Tigne Point, Sliema is a highly-rated shopping centre, which houses a wide range of traditional shopping stores such as Debenhams and Fotovision Imaging Int., and the centre arranges special party events which are particularly tailored towards children.
-The premises also contains restaurants, some of which boast good views over the sea front.
-The building has three floors and has approximately 1000 car parking spaces.
+The Point at Tigne Point, Sliema is a popular shopping centre which houses a wide variety of shopping stores.
+This centre also arranges special party events which are particularly tailored towards children.
+In addition to the shops and party venue, the Point also features restaurants, some of which boast views over the sea front.
+The building has three floors and has approximately 1,000 car parking spaces.

 Hit the beach

-November is not one of the better times of the year to hit the beach, for the weather is often quite wet.
-However, for those who fancy a beach stay, there is a limited selection of good beaches in and around Malta.
+November is not one of the best times of the year to hit the beach, since the weather is often cool and wet.
+If you do get a dry and sunny day during your holiday, there is a handful of beaches you can choose form.

 Where to stay

 Malta’s accommodation options are numerous and there are many good hotels to choose from.
-The Westin Draganora Resort at 5 Dragonara Rd, Saint Julian's boasts piano music in the bar on evenings, and some good breakfast buffets and a spa, making it a good all-round choice catering for a wide range of tastes.
-The Duncan Guest House at Xatt is Sajjieda, Marsaxlokk overlooks the fishing harbour at Marsaxlokk and features a good value restaurant on-site, which serves some high quality cuisine.
-The Corinthia Hotel St George’s Bay is situated on a peninsula close to Paceville and Silema making it ideally situated for access to the attractions at those centres.
+The Westin Draganora Resort at 5 Dragonara Rd, Saint Julian's boasts piano music in the bar on evenings, top quality breakfast buffets and a luxury spa, making it a great choice for anyone who wants a relaxing bread.